tenable/pyTenable/readme.md

   + Example would be validating filters.
 - scans.create and scans.configure should have naturalization of all of the parameters mentioned in the api: https://cloud.tenable.com/api#/resources/scans/create
 - scans module needs to be fully tested out.
-- workbenches need to be fully tested out.
 - container_security needs to be fully tested out.
 - SecurityCenter.analysis module needs to be completed to at least have parity with pySecurityCenter for full deprecation of pySC.
 - The SecurityCenter library needs to be written based on the public API docs.